intel/libvpl/doc/spec/source/programming_guide/VPL_prg_decoding.rst

 Combined Decode with Multi-channel Video Processing
 ---------------------------------------------------

-The oneVPL exposes interface for making decode and video processing operations in one call.
+The |vpl_short_name| exposes interface for making decode and video processing operations in one call.
 Users can specify a number of output processing channels and multiple video filters per each channel.
 This interface supports only internal memory allocation model and returns array of processed frames through